ngzean91/Twitter-Scraping/README.md

 # Twitter-Scraping

-This is the QA folder for twitter scraping algorithms.
+This is the Production folder for twitter scraping algorithms.